-There are many different resources for advising here at SF State depending on your major or special programs.
-If you are undeclared your primary advisors are in the Undergraduate Advising Center.
+There are many advising resources available for students here at SF State depending on your major or special programs (i.e. Metro, EOP and athletics).
+If you are undeclared, your primary advisors are in the Undergraduate Advising Center.
 If you are in a major/pre-major/applying to an impacted program, you can meet advisors in your college resource center — all majors belong to a college (all majors are listed below under each college).
-Faculty are your advisors for you major requirements with the exception of College of Business Students (see the CoB Student Services Center below).
+The faculty in your major department are also advisors for your major requirements except for College of Business students (see the CoB Student Services Center below).

 - College of Health & Social Sciences Student Resource Center (SRC)